 What’s up next?

 The things I learned from writing this book are essential to me.
-That is why I want to keep making steps toward what is fun AND related to my Divine Soul Blueprint.
+That is why I want to keep making steps toward what is joyful AND related to my Divine Soul Blueprint.
 Once I get back from my vacation, I’ll decide on the following three things I learned about creating fun.

 - I’m contemplating a tarot program that will create some much-needed in-depth connection I crave.
 Having tarot talk and discussing readings and interpretations is fun and fills a void that I currently experience.
-Let me know what

 - I’m most eager to rebuild my tarot business.
 If there is one thing that is FUN with capitals, it’s that.
-I love doing that, maybe even more than writing book number Two (so I may need to keep an eye on that).
+I love doing that, even more than writing book number Two (so I may need to keep an eye on that).

 That’s it for now!